chfrank-cgn/chfrank-cgn.github.io/gcp-nfs-helm2.md

 }
 ```

-Both providers will use the kube config file for access.
+Both providers will use a kube config file for access.

 ## Main